1. The name of the Club is FnT representing the concept of a membership of individuals over fifty and herein referred to as “the Club”.

 6. Subscriptions are set annually at the Annual General Meeting and members must pay their subscription by 30th June each year.

-7. Prospective members may receive up to two programmes and attend club functions on those programmes before they are required to pay a subscription.
+7. Prospective members may receive up to one programme and attend up to 3 club functions before they are required to pay a subscription.

 8. The committee have the right to refuse membership to anyone who is felt to be detrimental to the club.